blieque/nginx-config/README.md

 - `ssl-common.conf` – Listens on port 443 with HTTP/2.
 Includes `ssl-common-no-listen.conf`.
 - `ssl-common-default.conf` – Listens on port 443 with HTTP/2, and uses the `default_server` parameter of the `listen` directive.
 This should only be used for a single `server` block.
 Includes `ssl-common-no-listen.conf`.
 - `fastcgi-php.conf` – FastCGI configuration for PHP.
 This includes the parameters distributed with nginx plus a few, and listens on the Unix socket `/run/php/php7.0-fpm.sock`.
-- `http-errors.conf` – Makes 4xx and 5xx HTTP error pages a bit prettier.
-This will require [http-error-pages](https:/github.com/blieque/http-errr-pages).
+- `http-errors.conf` – Makes 4xx- and 5xx-code HTTP error pages a bit prettier.
+This will require [http-errors](https:/github.com/blieque/http-errors).
 - `proxy-common.conf` – Configuration for reverse proxying to another server, such as Node.js API.

+## License

+I've used the same license that nginx itself is distributed by the terms of.
+This is simply to avoid confusion or any license issues.
+Submit an issue if this causes a problem.